syncfusion-content/javascript-docs/js/api/ejMaskEdit.md

 ### htmlAttributes `object`
 {:#members:htmlattributes}

-Specifies the list of html attributes to be added to maskedit textbox.
+Specifies the list of html attributes to be added to mask edit textbox.

 #### Default Value